A B O U T

 T H E W O R D S. . .

 “From Emmett Till to SNCC & Beyond: Words + Music + Art” will not only include formidable pieces performed by real life history-makers SNCC member/artist-activist, Peggy Trotter Dammond Preacely and Freedom Summer student-activist/CORE advocate, David Crittendon, but powerful original works performed by award-winning theatre icon, Brian Freeman*; performance artist-director-choreographer, Joyce Guy* (also a LA Drama Critics Circle choreographer winner); and Gia Scott-Heron, renowned spoken word artist/star of the Off-Broadway hit, “Gil Scott-Heron Bluesology”, that showcases her legendary father’s work.
 Stage stalwart, Babe Evans* will also play a gripping character that manifests throughout the evening.
-In addition, special performance videos will feature revered multidisciplinary performing artist/writer, Paul Outlaw* and celebrated L.A.-based poet, Pam Ward*.
+In addition, special performance videos will feature revered multidisciplinary performing artist/writer, Paul Outlaw* and celebrated L.A.-based poet/L.A.
+Dept. of Cultural Affairs' Trailblazer Writer, Pam Ward*.

 T H E M U S I C. . .